The Complete Homeowner’s Guide to Buying a Hot Tub

 Cost of Operation

 Hot tubs cost money to keep hot.
-In fact, it takes roughly 8 BTUs (British thermal unit) to raise 1 gallon of water 1 degree Fahrenheit.
+In fact, it takes roughly 8 BTUs (British thermal units) to raise 1 gallon of water 1 degree Fahrenheit.

 For instance, if you’re starting with fresh water that’s 40 degrees in the winter, and raising it to 100 degrees, it would require about 75 kWh (kilowatt hour) of energy.
 A kWh costs roughly 12 cents, so it would be a little over $6 to heat your hot tub for the first time or after each refill.